ibm-cloud-docs/transit-gateway/changing-config.md

 :   Optional: Gateway routing of resources (`global` | `local`).
 Select `global` to connect resources across regions.
 Changing routing from `global` to `local` requires all existing connections to be local.

 `--gre-enhanced-route-propagation`
-:   Optional: Specify whether you want enable or disable route propagation across all GREs connected to the same transit gateway.
+:   Optional: Specify whether you want to enable or disable route propagation across all GREs connected to the same transit gateway.
 One of: `true` or `false` (default)

 `--output json`
 :   Optional: Specify whether you want the output displayed in JSON format.